Surgery for cancer recovery and survival

 Mistletoe enhances NK activity

-NK cell activity differed significantly between the therapy groups 24 h after surgery.
+NK cell activity differed significantly between the therapy groups 24 hours after surgery.
 NK cell activity of patients treated with mistletoe extract only decreased by 7.9% 24 hours after surgery while control patients saw a 44.4% decrease after 24 hours.

 According to these study results, perioperative infusion of mistletoe extracts offers an effective and safe protection against surgery-induced suppression of NK cell activity in colorectal cancer patients.